crimx/observable-hooks/README.md

 React hooks for RxJS Observables with powerful APIs.

 - Seamless integration of React and RxJS.
-Comes with an upgraded version of `setState`.
-- Fully powered Observable operations.
+  - Props and states to Observables?
+  - Observables to props events?
+  - "`setState`" with one type then state value gets different type?
+  - Stream of React Components???
+- Full-powered RxJS.
+Do what you normally do with Observables.
 No limitation or compromise.
 - Lightweight and fast.
 No heavy computations.
-- Well tested.
+- Fully tested.

 Read the doc [here](https://www.crimx.com/observable-hooks).